-3.12.1.
-It will be necessary to keep all ENC schemes under continuous review.
+3.12.1 It will be necessary to keep all ENC schemes under continuous review.
 Adjustments will be required in order to cater, for example, for:

 - The expansion of existing ports.

 - The development of new ports.

 - Changes to routeing measures.

-- The re-positioning of major navigational aids.
+- The re-positioning of major aids to navigation.

-3.12.2.
-The consultation process (clause 3.10) need not aim to finalise every detail of every ENC dataset in a scheme.
-Once the general requirements, scales and limits have been agreed, it may be left to the designated Producer Nation to make the final detailed decisions.
-It will not normally be necessary to obtain the approval of the Coordinator of the ICCWG for a minor amendment to an individual ENC dataset.
-However, for major changes to a chart, for partial re-scheming and for the addition or deletion of an ENC dataset, the ICCWG should be consulted, via the Regional Coordinator.
+3.12.2 The consultation process (clause 3.10) needs not finalise every detail of every ENC cell in a scheme.
+Once the general requirements, Navigational Purpose, compilation scales and cell limits have been agreed, it may be left to the designated Producer Nation to make the final detailed decisions.
+It will not normally be necessary to obtain the approval of the Coordinator of the ICCWG for a minor amendment to an individual ENC cell.
+However, for major changes to a cell (for example: scale and limits, to avoid overlaps or gaps), for partial re-scheming and for the addition or deletion of an ENC cell, the ICCWG should be consulted, via the Regional Coordinator.